Queenstown Tasmania : A feature packed town at the end of urbanisation.

 The new 1893 Mt Lyell Mining & Railway Company board led by Bowes Kelly would have to make three major innovations to find success.

 Firstly, a cost effective smelting method to realise the metallic riches of the ores was imperative.
 No local coal deposits were to be found and the surrounding forests were being rapidly depleted for construction material and energy.
-Kelly learned of an American metallurgist, Robert Carl Sticht, the son of German immigrants, who had been trialling a process of creating and maintaining brimstone fire with sulfurous elements of ores as the primary fuel source.
+Kelly learned of an American metallurgist, Robert Carl Sticht, the son of German immigrants, who had been trialling a process at the Montana mines of creating and maintaining brimstone fire with sulfurous elements of ores as the primary fuel source.
 Kelly with fellow directors William Knox and William Orr approached Sticht and had an ore sample from the Iron Blow mine sent to him.
 Upon analysis, Sticht immediately realised that this ore was ideally suited to the process and may even achieve pure pyritic smelting.
-Robert accepted the role of chief metallurgist and with wife Marion relocated to the end of the world so that Robert could fulfill a life ambition.
+Robert accepted the role of chief metallurgist which necessitated that he and wife of just six months Marion, must relocate to the end of the world for Robert to fulfill a professional ambition.

 Engineer Fred Cutten designs an innovative rail corridor with amazing cuttings and bridges that would still require the then cutting edge technology of the Roman Abt rack and pinion system.
 Melbourne based company Garnsworthy and Smith are awarded the contract of constructing the section from Teepookana to Dubbil Barril which included the 'Quarter Mile Bridge' over the King River.
 But the mostly Victorian workforce are ill prepared for the harsh wet wilderness conditions and the company becomes dissatisfied.
 Edward Driffield is appointed to rectify the constraining issues.
 Driffield employs an additional 400 labourers and expertly organises them into small well organised groups working from pre-determined camps along the surveyed route.
 An impressive feat of engineering is accomplished, made all the more impressive being achieved with picks, shovels, barrows and inspired human might.